PART 2: TIME OUT

-Frank smiled wryly.
+Frank smiled back wryly.
 “There’s hope for you yet.”

 “Then the destination is generated randomly?
 You can’t specify an arrival date?”
+Carrie inquired.
 This did not bode well.

 “You’re not instilling me with a lot of confidence here,” Carrie remarked, a hint of annoyance creeping back into her tone.

 “The real problem,” Frank continued undaunted, “is the four digits indicating year.
-At first, some of those seemed to be fixed, namely here in the 21st century.
-But when I dropped in a second quarter, some different circuit was tripped, freeing up all four of them.
-Implying travel that would jump the century mark, and moreover, leading to the hypothesis that the more money you put in, the farther through time you can travel… but possibly, only into the past.
+At first, some of those seemed to be fixed, here in the 21st century.
+But when I dropped in a second quarter, a different circuit was tripped somewhere, freeing up all four of them.
+Implying travel that would jump the century mark, and moreover, leading to a hypothesis that the more money you put in, the farther through time you can travel… but possibly, only into the past.
 I’m not sure how to change that, and I don’t want to drop in more coins for fear of compounding the problem.”

-“Well there must be SOME way,” Carrie stated, peering down into the device herself.
-She knew enough to recognize some parts of the circuit boards, but that was it.
+“Well there must be SOME way,” Carrie stated, peering down into the device.
+She knew enough to recognize the circuit boards, but that was it.
 Crud, she really might be of limited help.
 “If you’ve dropped a couple coins in here, where did they go?”

 Carrie glanced absently around Frank’s makeshift ‘lab’.
 “Well, you’ve got lots of junk sitting around here,” she said.
 “Can’t you whip up some sort of miniature video recorder device, then hook it into the system to monitor everything?”

 Frank shook his head.
 “Who do you take me for, James Bond’s Q?”
 He paused.
 “Though… wait, I do have a mini camera, and I could tape it in place, then set it to continually record…” He started searching through a drawer.
 “But as I said, activating this device IS risky.
-And while I can’t deny the attraction of time travel, there’s the danger that we’ll become stranded in another time period.”
+It’s very possible that we’ll become stranded in another time period.”

 Frank nodded back at her.
-“Honestly, at this point the only alternative I can think of is giving it to the Canadian government for study.
-But then they’d probably take it apart and take you away for testing.
-I think we want to avoid that.”
+“Honestly, at this point the only alternative I can think of is giving it to my dad, or to the Canadian government for study.
+But he’d probably take it apart while the government would take you away for testing, both things which I think we’ll want to avoid.”
 He surfaced from the drawer with a small gadget in his palm.
 “Give me a minute and I’ll set everything up.”